MrRazamataz/notes/English/An Inspector Calls/Characters.md

 * "The Titanic – she sails next week…and unsinkable, absolutely unsinkable." - shows Mr Birling's complete trust in capitalism.
 * "Probably a Socialist or some sort of crank"
+* "This makes a difference, y'know.
+In fact, it makes all the difference."
+* "I've got to cover this up as soon as I can."

 ### Sybil Birling:
 #### Character: